-To further manage the increasing business complexity, Delivery Hero SE's Management Board was expanded from two to three members during financial year 2021.
-Effective as of May 3, 2021, the Supervisory Board appointed Pieter-Jan Vandepitte as Chief Operating Officer as the third Management Board member.
-Pieter-Jan Vandepitte is responsible for the international markets, sales, customer care and business intelligence.
-Niklas Östberg (CEO) and Emmanuel Thomassin (CFO) remain on the Management Board.
+In the current financial year 2022, there were no changes of the members of Delivery Hero SE's Management Board.
+In previous year, Delivery Hero SE's Management Board was expanded from two to three members.
+In addition to the existing Management Board members Niklas Östberg (CEO) and Emmanuel Thomassin (CFO), the Supervisory Board had appointed Pieter-Jan Vandepitte as Chief Operating Officer as the third Management Board member effective as of May 3, 2021.
+Since then, Pieter-Jan Vandepitte has been responsible for the international markets, sales, customer care, and business intelligence.

-Taking into account the Act on the Implementation of the Second Shareholders' Rights Directive (ARUG II) and the revised GCGC in the version as of December 16, 2019, the Supervisory Board resolved changes to the compensation system for Management Board members and submitted the compensation system to the Annual General Meeting on June 16, 2021 under agenda item 5 for approval.
+In financial year 2021, taking into account the Act on the Implementation of the Second Shareholders' Rights Directive (ARUG II) and the revised GCGC in the version as of December 16, 2019, the Supervisory Board resolved changes to the compensation system for Management Board members and submitted the compensation system to the

+Annual General Meeting for approval on June 16, 2021 under Agenda Item 5.
 The Annual General Meeting approved the compensation system for Management Board members by a majority of 86.36%.

-In accordance with the statutory requirements, the Supervisory Board will apply the new compensation system to all service agreements with members of the Management Board of Delivery Hero SE that are newly entered into, amended or extended after the expiration of two months following the initial approval of the compensation system by the Annual General Meeting.
-However, with the exception of the maximum compensation, the components of the new compensation system will also be applied to the currently existing Management Board service agreements as of January 1, 2022.
+In accordance with the statutory requirements, the Supervisory Board will apply the new compensation system to all service agreements with members of the Management Board of Delivery Hero SE that are newly entered into, amended, or extended after the expiration of two months following the initial approval of the compensation system by the Annual General Meeting.
+Since January 1, 2022, the components of the new compensation system, with the exception of the maximum compensation, are also applied to the currently existing Management Board service agreements.

-Besides the changes in the Management Board compensation system, the Supervisory Board proposed changes to the compensation for Supervisory Board members.
-The new compensation of the Supervisory Board was submitted to the Annual General Meeting on June 16, 2021 under agenda item 6 for approval.
+Besides the changes in the Management Board compensation system, the Supervisory Board proposed changes to the compensation for Supervisory Board members to the Annual General Meeting on June 16, 2021.
 The Annual General Meeting approved the new compensation for Supervisory Board members by a majority of 99.79%.